SoftwareBrothers/adminjs-docs/deployment/creating-deploying-the-application-using-cli.md

 AdminJS Cloud Hosting comes with a CLI tool which you can use locally or inside your CI/CD to deploy your application.

+## Requierments

+Before you will make installation and configuration steps make sure you met all the requirements below.

+- Node.js >=18 (we recommend latest LTS version)
+- yarn installed globally (`npm install --global yarn`)

 ## Installation

 {% code overflow="wrap" %}